Accenture/openathon-2019-angular/lab-05/README.md

 The last view required to finish the whole links toolbar is the Profile view.
 It will be very simple since we don't have much data in our user model.

 We will show the *id* (automatically created) and the *email*.
-For security reasons we won't show the password.
+For security reasons, we won't show the password.

 <p align="center">
   <img src="./resources/profile-view.png" width="850px">